katkmh/ESNP-GPU/README.md

 pip install -r requirements.txt
 ```

-Experiments that run partially were made with the following environment modules:
+Experiments that run partially parallel were made with the following environment modules:
 * anaconda/3-5.3.1
 * cuda/10.1_cudnn-7.6.5